 Session 4: Making Sense of Alarm

 The tuition fee for taking the Intensive Two individually through continuing education is $750.
-This includes a virtual campus student study pass of six months to access the videocourse material as well as other supporting materials.
+This includes a virtual campus student study pass of eight months to access the videocourse material as well as other supporting materials.
 Groups of ten or more are given extra faculty support if this can be arranged.
+There is no optional DVD available for Intensive II.

 The prerequisite for this course is Neufeld Intensive I: Making Sense of Kids.